cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ## Setting up our cloud app

-Let's make it so anyone can see it.
+Let's make publish our function to the cloud so anyone can run it.

-On the Azure portal, open the Function Apps dashboard by searching for `Function Apps` at the top
+On the Azure portal, open the Function Apps dashboard by searching for `Function Apps` at the top:

 ![](./img/portal-fn-search.png)

-Then click create
+From this dashboard, click `+ Create`:

 ![](./img/portal-fn-create.png)

 On the wizard page select the following options:
-- **Subscription**: `MSE544_2024`
+- **Subscription**: Choose the subscription with `MSE544` in the title
-- **Resource gropu**: Whichever group has your UW NetID in its name
+- **Resource gropu**: Choose the resource group that contains your UW NetID in its name
 - **Function App name**: This is the name that will be in your app's web URL, so it has to be globally unique.
 Choose something like `______-atomic-portal`, where the blank `_______` is replaced with your UW NetID.
 - **Runtime stack**: This is the programming language your function code is written in.
 Choose Python.
 - **Version**: This is the version of the programming language your code was written in.
 We can leave it as whatever default is selected.
-- **Region**: Choose the same region as you did for your database.
-This is likely `West US 3`.
+- **Region**: Choose the same region as you did for your [NoSQL database](../nosql).

 ![](./img/portal-fn-wizard.png)